Robert Paxton

 Robert Owen Paxton (born June 15, 1932) is an American political scientist and historian specializing in Vichy France, fascism, and Europe during the World War II era.
 He is Mellon Professor Emeritus of Social Science in the Department of History at Columbia University.
+He is best known for his 1972 book Vichy France: Old Guard and New Order, which precipitated intense debate in France, and led to a paradigm shift in how the events of the Vichy regime are interpreted.

-Early life
+Early life and education

-Paxton was born on June 15, 1932, in Lexington, Virginia.
-After attending secondary school in New England, he received a B.A. from Washington and Lee University in 1954.
+Robert Owen Paxton was born on June 15, 1932, in Lexington, Virginia.
+He attended Phillips Exeter Academy in New Hampshire for his secondary education.
+After Exeter, he received a B.A. from Washington and Lee University in 1954.
 Later, he won a Rhodes Scholarship and spent two years earning an M.A. at Merton College, Oxford, where he studied under historians including James Joll and John Roberts.
 He earned a Ph.D. from Harvard University in 1963.

 Career

 Paxton taught at the University of California, Berkeley and the State University of New York at Stony Brook before joining the faculty of Columbia University in 1969.
 He served there for the remainder of his career, retiring in 1997.
 He remains a professor emeritus.
 He has contributed more than twenty reviews to The New York Review of Books, beginning in 1978 and continuing through 2017.